Derek-Ashmore/CircuitBreaker/README.md

 This circuit is meant for calls to external resources of some type.
 The goal is to conserve resources by failing early.
 If a remote resource is down, the circuit will prevent repeated executions to a resource which is known to be down.
 At some point, executions will be allowed automatically.

+## System Requirements
+* Java JDK 5.0 or above (it was compiled under JDK 7 using 1.5 as the target source).
+* Include Apache Commons Lang version 3.0 or above

 ## Usage Instructions
 * Include the jar in your class path
 * Create a "callable" that calls your remote resource